Website Lii Michif Otipemisiwak Family & Community Services Society

 Skills and Abilities:

-- Proficiency in the use of computer programs for word processing, spreadsheets, email, and the internet to the intermediate level (capable of using a large number of functions and feel confident using the program)
+• Proficiency in the use of computer programs for word processing, spreadsheets, email, and the internet to the intermediate level (capable of using many functions and feel confident using the program)

-- Supervision received – frequent consultation with direct supervisor with directive and regular review of the work preformed
+• Supervision received – frequent consultation with direct supervisor with directive and regular review of the work performed.

 Conditions of Employment